Family medical Leave act

 Follow these tips as you comply with your employee’s FMLA rights:

-- Refer employees looking for information to FMLA or to the ALEX Leave of Absence interactive tool.
+- Refer employees looking for information to FMLA.

 - Be informed and ready to explain to employees the union contracts and MSU policy about paid time off, such as sick, family sick, vacation, or personal quotas.
 These run concurrently with FMLA leave.
 If you are not confident in your understanding, refer employees to MSU Human Resources (HR).